mboccenti/DeepLearningNLP/01 - NLP with Classification and Vector Spaces/Notes/C1W3N4 - Cosine Similarity Intuition.md

 Normally the **food** corpus and the **agriculture** corpus are more similar because they have the same proportion of words.
 However the food corpus is much smaller than the agriculture corpus.
 To further clarify, although the history corpus and the agriculture corpus are different, they have a smaller euclidean distance.
 Hence $d_2 < d_1$

 To solve this problem, we look at the cosine between the vectors.
-This allows us to compare $\Beta$ and $\alpha$.
+This allows us to compare $\beta$ and $\alpha$.